Ocean Biogeochemistry Lab

 Courses taught by Kevin Arrigo

-- GP131/231: Marine Biogeochemistry:
+- EESS143/243: Marine Biogeochemistry:

 The course will provide a broad theoretical framework upon which graduate students and upper-level undergraduates can formulate an understanding of the processes that control the mean concentration and distribution of biologically utilized elements and compounds in the ocean.
 The course will focus on processes at the air-sea interface, the production of organic matter in the upper ocean, the remineralization of organic matter in the water column, and the processing of organic matter in the sediments.
 We will analyze the cycles of carbon and nutrients as well as develop an understanding of the role of the ocean carbon cycle in interannual to decadal variability, paleoclimate, and the anthropogenic carbon budget..
 See also the class website.

-- GP141/241: Remote Sensing of the Oceans (same as ES141/241):
+- ESS141/241: Remote Sensing of the Oceans:

 Required for Earth Systems students in the Oceans track.
 How to observe and interpret physical and biological changes in the oceans using remote technologies such as satellites and instrumented moorings.
 Topics: principals of satellite remote sensing, classes of satellite sensors and mooring platforms, converting radiometric data into biological quantities, sensor calibration and validation, interpreting large-scale oceanographic features.
 Prerequisites: GP130, ES130, or Hopkins 163H/263H.
 See also the class website.

-4 units, Win (Arrigo) alternate (even) years
+4 units, Winter (Arrigo) alternate (odd) years

 - GP233 Advanced Biological Oceanography